Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Introduction

-Recently, the concept of safety has been incorporated into Bayesian optimization.
-In~\cite{Gelbart2014Bayesian} an algorithm to optimize an unknown function subject to an unknown constraint was introduced.
-However, this constraint was not considered safety-critical; that is, the evaluation of unsafe parameters was allowed.
-The case of safety-critical constraints was considered in~\cite{Sui2015Safe} and~\cite{Schreiter2015Safe}.
-The algorithm in~\cite{Sui2015Safe}, called~\textsc{SafeOpt}, has been successfully applied to robotics in~\cite{Berkenkamp2016Safe}.
-However, both mentioned safe optimization algorithms consider safety as a minimum performance requirement.
+Recently, the concept of constraints has been incorporated into Bayesian optimization. \cite{Gelbart2014Bayesian} introduce an algorithm to optimize an unknown function subject to an unknown constraint.
+However, this constraint was not considered to be safety-critical; that is, the algorithm is allowed to evaluate unsafe parameters.
+The case of finding a safe subset of the parameters without violating safety constraints was considered by~\cite{Schreiter2015Safe}, while~\cite{Sui2015Safe} presented a similar algorithm to safely optimize an objective function.
+However, the algorithm of~\cite{Sui2015Safe} considers safety as a minimum performance requirement.
 In robotics, safety constraints are typically functions of the states or inputs that are independent of the performance.

-In this paper, we present an algorithm that considers multiple, arbitrary safety constraints decoupled from the performance objective.
+\paragraph{Our contributions} \looseness -1 In this paper, we present an algorithm that considers multiple, arbitrary safety constraints decoupled from the performance objective.
 This generalization retains the desirable sample-efficient properties of normal Bayesian optimization, but carefully explores the parameter space in order to maximize performance while guaranteeing safety with high probability.
-We extend the theory of~\textsc{SafeOpt} in~\cite{Sui2015Safe} to account for these additional constraints and show that similar theoretical guarantees can be obtained for the new setting.
-We then relax the assumptions used in the proofs to obtain a more practical version of the algorithm similar to~\cite{Berkenkamp2016Safe}, but additionally show that the safety guarantees carry over to this case.
-In our experiments, we consider the problem of safely optimizing a nonlinear control law for a quadrotor vehicle.
-Our experiments demonstrate that the proposed approach is able to safely optimize parameters of a nonlinear control law while respecting safety constraints with high probability.
+We extend the theory of~\textsc{SafeOpt}~\citep{Sui2015Safe} to account for these additional constraints and show that similar theoretical guarantees can be obtained for the more general setting.
+We then relax the assumptions used in the proofs to obtain a more practical version of the algorithm and additionally show that the safety guarantees carry over to this case.
+Next to the theoretical contributions, the second main contribution is an {\em extensive experimental evaluation} of the method, where we consider the problem of safely optimizing linear and nonlinear laws on a quadrotor vehicle.
+The experiments demonstrate that the proposed approach is able to safely optimize parameters of a control algorithms while respecting safety constraints with high probability.
+Moreover, we show how ideas from context-based optimization~\citep{Krause2011Contextual} can be used to safely transfer knowledge in order to obtain environment-dependent control laws.
+For example, in our experiments we optimize a control law for different flying speeds of a quadrotor vehicle.
+Early results with only a safety constraint on performance and without additional theoretical results were presented in~\citep{Berkenkamp2016Safe}.